keboliu/SONiC/doc/pmon/sfp_new_api.md

 how to convey the return value from syncd SX_API to pmon?

 ### Solution 2.
-start a sx_sdk task inside pmon, so can call SX_API directly inside pmon.
+Expose sx_sdk task to pmon, so can call SX_API directly inside pmon.

-#### Open Questions
+#### Open Question
-a. what kind if parameters needed for the init of sx_sdk?

-b. any conflict with current sx_sdk inside syncd?

-c. non-tech issue: persuade MSFT/community to accept installing Mellanox specific SDK to common pmon docker.
+Need to understand how to expose SDK to pmon, need further investigation.